laurabenestan/BLAST/README.md

 ### Install BLAST
 To easily install NCBI BLAST tool, you can follow the nice tutorial done by [Eric Normandeau](https://github.com/enormandeau/ncbi_blast_tutorial)

-First you can download the NCBI database, which contains all the sequences avaimable worldwide, to do so run:
+First you can download the NCBI database, which contains all the sequences available worldwide, to do so run:
 ```{r, engine = 'bash', eval = FALSE}
 update_blastdb.pl --decompress nr [*]
 ```